 - Analytics Cookies.
 Analytics Cookies allow us to understand how visitors use our Service.
 They do this by collecting information about the number of visitors to the Service, what pages visitors view on our Service and how long visitors are viewing pages on the Service.

 - Targeting and Advertising Cookies.
 Targeting and Advertising cookies allow us to display personalized or interest based ads on our Service and to help honor your choices about the use of your information for targeted ads.

 How to Manage Cookies

-You can decide whether or not to accept Cookies through Your internet browser’s settings.
+Depending on where you are located, you can decide whether or not to accept Cookies that we use on our Service using our cookie management solution implemented by OneTrust.
+You can also decide whether or not to accept Cookies through Your internet browser’s settings.
 Most browsers have an option for turning off the Cookie feature, which will prevent Your browser from accepting new Cookies, as well as (depending on the sophistication of Your browser software) allow You to decide on acceptance of each new Cookie in a variety of ways.
 You can also delete all Cookies that are already on Your Device.
 If You do this, however, You may have to manually adjust some preferences every time You visit our website and some of the Services and functionalities may not work.